elucian/bee/syntax/overview.md

 ```** define a rule prototype
 rule prototype_name{attributes}(parameters) => (result ∈ Type):
   ...
-  ** a prototype can have attributes
+  ** a prototype can have public attributes
   ** these attributes are shared between all clones
   make .x, .y, .z := 0 ∈ Z;
   ...